tengcomplex/avshow/README.md

     * If there are no matches, take a random audio file from audio folder
     * If there are multiple matches, take a random audio file from the matches

-Alternatively it's possible to configure an external service for obtaining audio and picture tasks.
+Alternatively it's possible to configure an external service for obtaining audio and picture tasks by mode `SERVICE_LOCAL`.
 If configured, such a service can pass multiple pictures for one audio track.
 Depending on the length of the audio track the given pictures are shown for the according amount of time.
-Example, an external service returns:
+Example, an external service might return:

 ```
 { "picturePath":["/tmp/pics/pic1.jpg", "/tmp/pics/pic2.jpg"], "audioPath":"/tmp/audio/song.flac", "audioDurationInSeconds":"180" }